codewars/docs/content/docs/sidebar.md

 # Sidebar

-In order to have a sidebar visible on the side of the page (like on this one for example) or on mobile devices as an off-canvas navigation, you are required to do some global configuration, as well as some configuration per markdown file.
+To have a sidebar visible on the side of the page (like on this one for example) or on mobile devices as an off-canvas navigation, you are required to do some global configuration, as well as some configuration per Markdown file.

 ## Global Configuration